An overlooked report shows interesting Italian language facts, dialects, and foreign languages in Italy.

 Especially young people and adults up to 34 years old know foreign languages (about 80%).

 The knowledge of foreign languages is more common in:

 - Islands (51.5%)

-Among the graduates aged 25-44, it is estimated that 96.1% knew one or more foreign languages, compared to 55.7% of the people who hold at most the middle school degree (or lower).
+Among the graduates aged 25-44, it is estimated that 96.1% knew one or more foreign languages, compared to 55.7% of the people who hold at most a middle school degree (or lower).
 The share remained very high even among graduates aged 65 and over (87.6%).

-If you think that’s low, just remember in the United States people barely know one foreign language.
+If you think that’s low, just remember in the United States, people barely know one foreign language.

 Do Italian speak English?

 Among people who knew one or more foreign languages:

 - 11.1% know Spanish

 The level of foreign language knowledge was still quite modest, even if a slight improvement was recorded compared to 2006.